CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/20architecture/messaging.md

   Considerations:
   * How many such entities are employed by the network?
 What are the specific honesty threshold assumptions for guaranteeing safety and liveness?
 What are the particular characteristics of the cryptographic schemes used?
+  * Can the claims around decentralisation be verified on-chain? e.g., number of validators, multi-sig thresholds, evidence of stake distribution, active validator set (i.e., those that have attested to messages recently).
   * How is the stake distributed across networks? (i.e., concentrated amongst few parties vs. diffuse across many parties)
   * What exactly is staked by validators?
 Is it a bridge-specific token?
 What are the dynamics that drive the value of such tokens?
   * What is the cost of bribing or corrupting a threshold of such validators to violate safety or liveness?